Mahadevi Varma: Education

 She and Subhadra would also send poems to various publications, including weekly magazines, and managed to get some of their poems published.
-The budding poets also attended poetry seminars, where they met eminent Hindi poets and read their poems to the audience.
+The budding poets also attended Kavi Sammelan (poetry seminars), where they met eminent Hindi poets and read their poems to the audience.
 This partnership continued until Subhadra graduated from Crosthwaite.

 In her childhood biography, Mere Bachpan Ke Din (My Childhood Days), Varma wrote that she was very fortunate to be born into a liberal family, especially at a time when girls were considered a burden to their families.
-Her grandfather reportedly had the ambition of making her a scholar, although he insisted that she follow the tradition and marry at the age of 9.
+Her grandfather reportedly had the ambition of making her a scholar, although he insisted that she follow tradition and marry at the age of nine.
 Her mother was fluent in both Sanskrit and Hindi and was strongly committed to her faith.
 Varma credits her mother for inspiring her to write poems and take an interest in literature.

-Married as a child, Varma was expected to live with her husband after graduating in 1929, but she refused as she found his hunting and meat-eating habits offensive.
+Married in childhood, Varma was expected to live with her husband after graduating in 1929, but she refused as she found his hunting and meat-eating habits offensive.
 Her remorseful father offered to convert along with her if she wanted to divorce and remarry (since Hindus could not legally divorce at the time), but she declined, insisting she wanted to remain single.
 She even tried, unsuccessfully, to convince her husband to remarry.
 Later, she reportedly considered becoming a Buddhist nun but decided against it, though she studied Buddhist Pali and Prakrit texts for her master's degree.

 Professional career

+She started her career as a teacher and went on to become the principal of Prayag Mahila Vidyapeeth.
+Although she was married in her childhood, Varma chose to live independently and did not live with her husband, a decision that influenced both her personal life and her literary career.
+She was also a painter and translator.
+She went on to receive several of the highest literary awards in Hindi literature.